Bethenia Owens-Adair: Second marriage

-Though Owens and Adair never had any other biological children during their marriage together, the two did raise a son, which once again was adopted from a patient.
-They named the boy John Adair Jr. and successfully reared him to adulthood as they had the other children.
-In total, between her two marriages and time as a single mother, Owens raised four children, as well as helped support her siblings, grandchildren, nieces, and nephews in their education and endeavors throughout their lives.
+Although Owens and Adair had no more biological children, the two did raise a son, whom they had adopted from a patient and named John Adair Jr. In total, Owens raised four children, as well as helped support her siblings, grandchildren, nieces, and nephews in their education and endeavors throughout their lives.

-In 1898, the combination of the physical strain of travel and farm work, as well as the wet climate, led to Owens suffering from the effects of Rheumatism.
+In 1898, the combination of the physical strain of travel and farm work, as well as the wet climate, led Owens to suffer from rheumatism.
 Her son, George, advised that she move to a drier climate.
 Owens and Adair rented out the farm in Astoria and moved to Yakima, Washington.
-The shift in environment did seem to improve her condition significantly, and she continued to practice medicine, attend schooling in Chicago, and writing during this time.
+The shift in environment seemed to improve her condition significantly, and she continued to practice medicine, attend schooling in Chicago, and write during this period.
 Her work began to take priority as her business expanded, and Adair and John moved back to manage the farm in Oregon, so that she could focus on her responsibilities.
 She continued to travel and work, spending time with various family members and returning to live during the summer months on the coast with Adair for the remainder of their marriage.

+Eugenics advocacy

+Owen published several written works, including Human Sterilization: I [sic] Social and Legislative Aspects.
+After retiring from medical practice, she actively promoted the eugenics movement and human sterilization.
+Owens became interested in the idea of human sterilization idea years earlier when she went to the Oregon State Insane Asylum.
+She waited to make her stance on the subject public due to the controversial nature of eugenics and out of concern for the financial wellbeing of her practice.
+She wrote articles on mental health for newspapers, and in 1907, she began to advocate for legalization of the sterilization of the mentally ill in Oregon.
+The bill was defeated in 1907, 1909, and 1911.
+In 1913, she advocated for House Bill 69 (the Lewelling Sterilization Bill), which "targeted criminals, epileptics, insane and feeble-minded persons.'"
+The bill passed in the Oregon House of Representatives, but received significant opposition in the State Senate.
+Despite the opposition, on February 18, 1913, Governor Oswald West signed House Bill 69.

+The Anti-sterilization League formed after the passing of this act.
+House Bill 69 was soon overturned, and a revised eugenics bill was passed in 1917, before being repealed in 1921, amended in 1923 and eventually dismantled in 1983.
+Nevertheless, Owens was called the "pioneer advocate" of the Pacific Northwest eugenic sterilization movement.